 Yup, that’s what professionals do — that’s what you should always look for too.
 Remember, if there’s no signed contract — it’s a scam!

 Your future ghost producer’s music capabilities are essential for the commercial success of your track.
 The quality of the music, the song’s structure, the sound design and the overall vibe of the finished track or a whole EP are interconnected directly to their level and skill set.
-We outline four groups of ghost producers based on their skill level and gained experience — key factors you should consider if planning to hire a pair of helping hands.
-Find out beforehand which level of co-creator would fit your artist's needs and career plan the best and if the price is a bite your size.
+We have outlined four groups of ghost producers based on their skill level and gained experience — key factors you should consider if planning to hire a pair of helping hands.
+Find out beforehand which level of co-creator would fit your artistic's needs and career plan the best, and if the price is a bite your size.

-Now, we’ve climbed to quite a high level of producers, who are not only talented but also have years of experience behind, and most probably — releases on major labels and thousands of streams on Spotify.
-They receive projects from clients with a clear concept who would hire a ghostwriter for the unique signature and authentic input.
+Now, we’ve climbed to quite a high level of producers, who are not only talented but also have many years of experience behind, and most probably — releases on major labels and thousands of streams on Spotify.
+They receive projects from clients with a clear concept, and who would hire a ghostwriter for their unique signature and authentic input.
 Purchasing a tune from these guys might give you the “Hunger Games” look for a while, but you will surely get the attention you are looking for.

 At the top of the pyramid sit already established ghost producers in the business, who deliver valuable products of the highest quality and are, therefore, the ones approached with requests by high-profile clientele.
-If you go for this production level, you will receive a track that would probably sound better than the ones you referenced at first.
-Your new tune might also have additional exclusive vocals recorded in studios by professional singers that sound remarkable.
+If you go for this ghost production level, you will receive a track that would probably sound better than the ones you referenced at first.
+Your new tune might also have additional exclusive vocals recorded in studios by professional singers that sound remarkable and give the tracks that extra flair.
 Last but not least, the best engineers in the field take care of post-production, so the highest sound quality is guaranteed.

-When shopping for new tunes on a specialized platform, find one that provides all the essential details such as the used DAW, a screenshot of the project and its stems, the source and authenticity of the vocals and the synths, and the loops’ origin etc. The more information on the production process you acquire, the better.
+When looking for new tracks on a specialized platform, find one that provides all the essential details such as the used DAW, a screenshot of the project and its stems, the source and authenticity of the vocals and the synths, and the loops’ origin etc. The more information on the ghost production process you acquire, the better.

-Especially if you weren’t entirely involved in the making, receiving some “behind the project”
+Especially if you weren’t entirely involved in its making, receiving some

 crucial before you end the transaction.

 In the first category are the fully-made tracks from Type A. Here you will find the most expensive and original ones with top-quality sound design.
-What makes them so unique?
-The answer is simple.
-Nothing in the track, not even the chord progressions or the harmonic elements, is sampled or pre-made; the producer created everything by himself, including the arrangement.
-The instrumentation was designed without royalty-free loops; the support drum loops (such as claps, shakers, top loops, etc.) are the only exception.
+What makes them so is that nothing in the track, not even the chord progressions or the harmonic elements, is sampled or pre-made; the producer created everything by himself, including the arrangement.
+The instrumentation was designed without any royalty-free loops; the support drum loops (such as claps, shakers, top loops, etc.) are the only exception.

 Typical for the complete-made tracks from Type B is that they have a custom-produced original base (chords and melodies), but certain royalty-free loops are incorporated into the arrangement, such as vocal chops and guitar loops, bass wobbles, and glitch effects.
 Many producers choose this method of working.
 You will most likely find both original MIDI files and melodic loops in the project.

-This is the third category of tracks — Type C, where you will find the Partial-made, meaning that only royalty-free melodic loops are used for the creation.
-In order to achieve an original sounding arrangement, the producer manipulates, alters, modifies and combines the loops variously into the track.
+This is the third category of tracks — Type C is where you will find the Partially-made tracks, meaning that only royalty-free melodic loops are used for the creation.
+In order to achieve an original sounding arrangement, the producer manipulates, alters, modifies and combines the loops variously into the ghost production process.

 As we’ve mentioned several times already — it’s good to be legally assisted and protected at every step during the transaction process: from contract preparation to identity validation, all actions should take place in a secure environment.

-Imagine you have finally found the ghost producer you’ve been looking for for so long and clicked instantly in the chat.
+Imagine you have finally found the ghost producer you’ve been looking for for so long and that both of you clicked instantly in the chat.
 You already have the wildest project ideas and can’t wait to get them into action.
 Not so fast.
 Mojo Jojo!

 Don’t forget the most crucial part of every deal — the contract.
-Even If you feel the producer is your brother from another mother, even if you think, “what’s the worst that can happen” — the legal agreement is an inevitable part of the whole process.
-Do not neglect it because everything can happen when you least expect it.
+Even If you feel that the producer is your brother from another mother, or if you're tempted to think, 'What’s the worst that can happen?' — the legal agreement is an inevitable part of the whole process.
+Do not neglect it because everything can happen when you least expect.
 Be professional, no matter what you engage in.
 It can only help you in the long term and always leaves a great impression on people.

-Before purchasing a project or starting co-working on another, ensure you have a legit contract.
-All terms and conditions under which the transaction or the working process would occur are carefully, concisely written and legally approved.
+Before purchasing a project or starting co-working on another, ensure you have a legitimate contract, where all terms and conditions under which the transaction or the working process would occur are carefully, concisely written and legally approved.
 Both sides have to agree and sign the document.
-When the legal agreement is completed, the papers are signed, and everything is clear, you can safely proceed with your business or music production.
+When the legal agreement is completed, the papers are signed, and everything is clear, you can safely proceed with your business or ghost music production.